 Catastrophic injuries, however, can result in permanent disabilities that affect every aspect of an individual's life.

 Furthermore, catastrophic injuries often affect far more than the victim.
 They also have a significant impact on the victim's family members who must make sacrifices to ensure that their loved one receives adequate care and attention.
 This can cause financial and emotional burdens for all involved.

-There are many types of serious injuries that can be classified as catastrophic if the symptoms are long lasting.
-Some of the most common catastrophic injuries include:
+There are many kinds of serious injuries that can be classified as catastrophic if the symptoms are long lasting.

 - Burn injuries: Severe burns can result in permanent disfigurement and nerve damage.
 Burns injuries are considered catastrophic when a significant portion of the body is permanent damaged.

 - Amputations: Loss of limbs is a significant catastrophic injury.
 Such injuries may occur as a result of car crashes or on-the-job injuries.
 Injured victims are often unable to work or return to their jobs after an accident that involves an amputation.
-Medical expenses and cost of equipment such as prosthetics can also add up very quickly.
+A catastrophic injury lawyer can win you the compensation you need for medical expenses and cost of equipment such as prosthetics.

 Causes of Catastrophic Injuries